gokepelemo/mixpanel-instrumentation/README.md

 # Mixpanel Instrumentation for WordPress

-A comprehensive WordPress plugin that integrates Mixpanel analytics and session replay into your site.
+A WordPress plugin that integrates Mixpanel analytics and session replay into your site.
 Perfect for single-site and multisite installations with powerful network admin controls.

+Created with the Claude Sonnet 4 LLM.

 ## ✨ Features